 The Ending sets up the next chapter, The Half-Blood Prince.

 Unbelievable: Despite the fifth film/book going into darker territory, it tries so hard to be darker and edgier.
 Some characters act like they belong in Frank Miller’s “Batman & Robin All Star.”
 James Potter, who’s Harry’s dad is actually a jerk.
 In the book, his character development was fleshed out.
 WB is trying too hard to be dark and gritty over the success of Batman Begins, A History Of Violence and V For Vendetta.
 If you’re gonna make a darker chapter, don’t make a single character make a wrong decision.
+Care to explain almost every character from Rob Zombie’s Halloween is an a-hole?
 Be sure a motivation is clear to reflect his/her transformation.

 I know it’s a small nitpick, but nobody addresses Hermione’s hair turned blonde between the fourth and fifth movies.
 In the books and previous films, she’s a brunette.
 Maggie Gyllenhaal replacing Katie Holmes in “The Dark Knight” made perfect sense, because Katie’s ex-husband jumped on Oprah’s couch.
 You know who I’m talking about.